Manaslu Circuit Region

 - The zones coalesce with the variation of the altitude from about 600 metres (1,969 ft) in the tropical zone to the 8,163 metres (26,782 ft) summit of Manaslu in the arctic zone.

 Manaslu region is known in the Tibetan language as "Kutan l", in which "tang" means the Tibetan word for a flat place.
 Mt.
 Manaslu is the highest peak with an elevation of 8,163 metres (26,782 ft) (the world’s eighth highest mountain).
 In view of its favorable topography of long ridges and glacial valleys, Manaslu region offers several routes to mountaineers.
-Manaslu region is surrounding of Mt.
+Manaslu region is surrounded by Mt.
 Manaslu include Ngadi Chuli, Himalchuli and Boudha.
 A glacial saddle known as Larkya La with an elevation of 5,106 metres (16,752 ft), lies north of Manaslu.
 The peak is bounded on the east by the Ganesh Himal and the Budhi Gandaki River gorge, on the west by the deep fissures of the Marysyangdi Khola with its Annapurna range of hills, to the south is the Gorkha town at the foot of the hill (from where trekking operates during the season), which is an aerial distance of 48 kilometres (30 mi) to the peak.
 There are six established trek routes to the peak, and on the mountain the south face is reportedly the most difficult for climbing.

 The permanent snow line is reckoned above 5,000 metres (16,404 ft) elevation.
 Precipitation in the area is both from snowfall and rainfall; the average annual rainfall is about 1,900 millimetres (75 in) mostly during the monsoon period, which extends from June to September.
 The temperatures in the area also vary widely with the climatic zone: in the subtropical zone, the average summer and winter temperatures vary in the range of 31–34 °C (88–93 °F) and 8–13 °C (46–55 °F) respectively; in the temperate climatic zone, the summer temperatures are 22–25 °C (72–77 °F) and winter temperatures are −2–6 °C (28–43 °F) when snow and frost are also experienced; in the subalpine zone, during December to May snowfall generally occurs and the mean annual temperature is 6–10 °C (43–50 °F).
-The arctic zone is distinct and falls within the permanent snow line; there, the temperatures lie much below freezing zone.
+The arctic zone is distinct and falls within the permanent snow line; there, the temperatures lie much below freezing.

 Unlike many other regions, this valley is a sanctuary to many highly endangered animals, including Snow leopards and Pandas.
 Other mammals include Lynx, Himalayan Black Bear, Grey Wolf, Dhole, Assamese Monkey, Himalayan Musk Deer, Blue Sheep, Himalayan tahr, Mainland Serow, Himalayan Goral, Wooly Hare, Horseshoe Bat, Himalayan House Hare and Black Lipped Pika.
 Over 110 species of birds, 33 mammals, 11 butterflies and 3 reptiles have been recorded.
-Conservation of wild life in the area has been achieved by monks of the monasteries in the area by putting a hunting ban in place.
+Conservation of wildlife in the area has been achieved by monks of the monasteries in the area by putting a hunting ban in place.
 This action has helped the wildlife to prosper.
 The area is now an important habitat for the snow leopard, grey wolf, musk deer, blue sheep and the Himalayan Tahr.

 Three main categories of vegetation have been identified in the area.
-These are categorized on the basis of the altitude as Low hill, Middle mountain and High mountain types with its exclusive types of dominant forests and other associated species.
+These are categorized on the basis of the altitude as Low hill, Middle mountain and High mountain types with their exclusive types of dominant forests and other associated species.
 The types of vegetation, however, tend to overlap the adjoining ones at places.
 Depending on the microclimate and other aspects, an overlap of vegetation is noticed in adjacent areas.
 However, the forest types are fairly well defined.
 The flora in different forest types also does not show much variation.
 The valley basin has a rich eco zone diversity and includes nineteen different types of forests, most prominently Rhododendron, and also Himalayan blue pine, which is flanked by Ganesh Himal and the Sringi ranges.
-Medicinal herbs and aromatic plants have also been recorded in different forests types and adjoining vegetation.
+Medicinal herbs and aromatic plants have also been recorded in different forest types and adjoining vegetation.
 Overall, the presence of 19 types of forests and other forms of dominant vegetation have been recorded from the area.
 An estimated 2,000 plant species grow here.

 There are two ethnicities mainly inhabiting this region; Nubri and Tsum.
 The branching off of the river at Chhikur divides these two ethnic domains.
-While Nubri has been frequently visited after Nepal opened itself for the tourism in 1950, Tsum still retains much of its traditional culture, art and tradition.
-In the central hills of the region, Gurungs are the main ethnic group who has joined the Gurkha army in large numbers.
+While Nubri has been frequently visited after Nepal opened itself for tourism in 1950, Tsum still retains much of its traditional culture, art and tradition.
+In the central hills of the region, Gurungs are the main ethnic group who have joined the Gurkha army in large numbers.
 Closer to Tibet, the Bhutias (also spelled Bhotias), akin to the Sherpa group, of Tibetan ethnicity dominate the scene as can be discerned from their flat roofed houses, and they are distinctly Buddhists.
 The region is dotted with austere monasteries, maniwalls, chortens and other Buddhist religious landmarks.
 The traditional faith of non-violence and compassion augments the wildlife diversity of the region.